Abviol/Abviol/README.md

 Junior Frontend Developer
 ----------------------

-I've been coding for 4 years.
-I tried many different languages, starting from core ones like C++ and C#, and finishing JS and PHP.
+I've been coding for 4 years and have tried many different languages, starting from core ones like C++ and C#, and finishing JS and PHP.
 After I developed my [first website](https://github.com/Abviol/itslibro), I knew that **Frontend is the thing that drives me**.

 * 🌍  I'm based in Perugia, Italy
 * 🤝  I'm open to work